Lesson 6 of 7 - Learn what kids need and how to parent effectively

 Which of these style-factors do you feel are most important, long term?
 Can you think of other key co-parenting factors that mesh or conflict in your past or current family?
 Note that these factors also shape co-grandparents' and other adults' nurturing styles.

 Style factors like these are individual values or preferences.
-They're based more on ancestry, up-bringing, and personality than "logic."
+They're based more on ancestry, upbringing, and personality than "logic."
 If adults' styles clash significantly, their kids need them to want to reduce any relationship barriers (Q10 above), and to forge an effective strategy together for spotting and resolving values conflicts and relationship triangles.
 Do your family adults have such strategies yet?
-If not, who's responsible for evolving them?
+If not, who's responsible for creating them?

 top